8 minsPublished on 1/27/2023

 Keeping your cryptocurrency in cold storage is the safest way to store it.

-But what if you need an even better solution?
+But what if you need a different solution?
 You may have lots of assets, for example, or you and a group of people need to share control over a single wallet.

-In these cases, Hardware Security Modules (HSMs), Multi-Signature (Multi-Sig) wallets, and Multi-Party Computation (MPC) wallets are the way to go.
+In these cases, Hardware Security Modules (HSMs), Multi-Signature (Multi-Sig) wallets, and Multi-Party Computation (MPC) wallets may be the way to go.

 Hardware Security Modules (HSMs)

-Hardware Security Modules (HSMs) are specialized hardware designed to securely store cryptographic keys, and are used in servers that host the wallet.
-They are a preferred enterprise option used by organizations, financial institutions, and governments worldwide.
+Hardware Security Modules (HSMs) are specialized hardware designed to securely store cryptographic keys, and are used in servers that host a wallet.
+They are a preferred enterprise option used by larger organizations, financial institutions, and governments worldwide.

 Multi-Signature (Multi-Sig) Wallets

 Multi-Signature (Multi-Sig) wallets are wallets that require multiple signatures from different key holders in order to execute transactions.
-Multi-Sigs are ideal for large organizations and companies.
+Multi-Sigs may be ideal for large organizations and companies that do not want one signature to have full control over all digital assets.

 Multi-Party Computation (MPC) Wallets